ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 # Fountain

 Fountain is markdown "on steroids" for writing screenplays.
 I haven't used it yet cuz I have never written a screenplay but it is on my todo to explore this space.

+# Pandoc
+Often I need to convert my written docs from one format to other.
+Including pdf.
+While .md is a great way to publish